 |Streptococcus pyogenes||2/2 (100)||1/2 (50)|

 16 HOW SUPPLIED/STORAGE AND HANDLING

 ZYVOX I.V.
-Injection is available in single-use, ready-to-use flexible plastic infusion bags in a foil laminate overwrap.
-The infusion bags and ports are latex-free.
+Injection is available in single-dose, ready-to-use flexible plastic infusion bags in a foil laminate overwrap.
+The infusion bags and ports are not made with natural rubber latex.
 The infusion bags are available in the following package sizes:

 ZYVOX Tablets are available as follows:

 600 mg (white, capsule-shaped, film-coated tablets debossed with "ZYV" on one side and "600" on the other)

 ZYVOX for Oral Suspension is available as a dry, white to off-white, orange-flavored granule/powder.
 When constituted as directed, each bottle will contain 150 mL of a suspension providing the equivalent of 100 mg of linezolid per each 5 mL.
 ZYVOX for Oral Suspension is supplied as follows:

 |100 mg/5 mL in 240 mL glass bottles||NDC 0009-5136-01|

 17 PATIENT COUNSELING INFORMATION